 - Case Management, drug and alcohol testing, and treatment plan goals are dependent on risk level, needs, performance, and compliance.

-Who is eligible for TAD?
+Who is eligible for FIT?

 - Non-violent offender